 Carolyn Russo is the curator of the art collection, trophy collection, and temporary curator of the poster collection in her capacity as a museum specialist.
-She is the lead curator of the art gallery and is planning upcoming art exhibitions for its reopening in 2025.
-With over 30 years of experience at the Museum, Russo is the author of four books:(Washington, DC: Smithsonian Books, 2015), New York: powerHouse Books, 2007), (New York: Harry N. Abrams, 2003), and (Boston, New York, London: Bulfinch Press, 1997).
+She is the lead curator of the art gallery and is planning upcoming art exhibitions for its anticipated reopening in 2026.
+With over 30 years of experience at the Museum, Russo is the author of four books: Art of the Airport Tower (Washington, DC: Smithsonian Books, 2015), In Plane View: Abstractions of Flight (New York: powerHouse Books, 2007), Artifacts of Flight (New York: Harry N. Abrams, 2003), and Women and Flight: Portraits of Contemporary Women Pilots (Boston, New York, London: Bulfinch Press, 1997).